andrewmccall/home-ops/README.md

 * Create an internal DNS server and share that.
 *

+-append 'autoinstall ds=nocloud-net;s=http://_gateway:3003/'

 ## :open_book: Overview
 This repo contains everything I use to setup and manage my home network.

-* An internal DNS server, that is authorative for *.home.andrewmccall.com
+* An internal DNS server for *.home.andrewmccall.com
 * k8s cluster that runs on all my machines.
 * Everything is deployed as a docker container usually using labels to get it in the right place
 * All machines are ubuntu servers